MediaJel/mediajel-tracker/README.md

 ## Usage

 Import this script tag to the header/footer of a site.
 Append the `{APP_ID_HERE}` argument to contain the app id you would use for your site/app.
+NOTE: CI/CD pipeline not yet in place for deployment.

 ```javascript
 <script src="https://cdn.jsdelivr.net/gh/MediaJel/mediajel-tracker/mediajelTracker.js?mediajelAppId={APP_ID_HERE}"></script>